This article is published by Modoras Accounting (QLD) Pty Ltd V11022019

 Be good at change

-David Sturt, writing for Forbes Magazine in 2014 has another interesting perspective.
+David Sturt, writing for Forbes Magazine has another interesting perspective.
 He says rather than improving various parts of your business, and making changes across departments to implement these improvements, you should simply prepare your business and its people for the fact that change is inevitable4.
 He says that technology is changing so quickly, he finds it amazing that many jobs are advertised with just 7 or 8 bullet points (often recycled through several employees) and new team members aren’t encouraged more often to be innovative about the way their job is done.

 Think of the benefits.
 Actively asking your staff to improve the way they do their job, gives them power and authority and increased motivation.
 Your business will benefit from motivated staff and the improvements they make to how they perform their tasks, processes and meet their goals.